genecoin-science/genecoin_development/README.md

 Prices will be set in Ethereum since only Ethereum can be stored in the smart-contract to guarantee liquidity.

 You Must have a wallet to acquire Genecoins.
 MyEtherWallet or MetaMask will work perfectly.
-You can also download a [Proof wallet](https://play.google.com/store/apps/details?id=com.proofsuite.proof&amp;hl=en) (Android only) to receive your tokens.

-Genecoin will be listed in the [Proof Exchange platform](https://beta.proofdashboard.com/users/17076/assets/7354) and will also be offered in the [EtherDelta](https://etherdelta.com/), a decentralised exchange. **Deadline: 60 days after ICO.**
+Genecoin will be listed in exchanges **60 days after ICO.**

 ## Genecoin Marketing Strategy